NsdHSO/.github/README.md

 ## How to Use This Repository

 1. **For Maintainers**: Customize the templates and guidelines to fit your project's needs.
 Update placeholders (like "*NsdHSO* organization" or "NsdHSO") with your actual organization/project details.
 2. **For Contributors**: Refer to CONTRIBUTING.md for guidelines on how to contribute.
-Use the provided templates when creating issues or pull requests.
+Use the provided templates† when creating issues or pull requests.
 3. **Community Management**: Use the triage guide to manage incoming issues efficiently.
 Leverage the automated workflows to streamline processes.
 4. **Security and Support**: Direct users to SECURITY.md for vulnerability reporting and SUPPORT.md for general help.

 ## Contributing to This Repository